Lawn bowls at the 2022 Commonwealth Games – Women's fours

 Lawn bowls at the 2022 Commonwealth Games – Women's fours was held at the Victoria Park from July 29 to August 2.
 A total of 64 athletes from 16 associations participated in the event.
+India won the gold medal, defeating South Africa in the final.
+New Zealand won the bronze medal.

 Sectional play

 The top two from each section advance to the knockout stage.